-Volunteer Review: Sheryl D., Nursing and Midwifery in Ghana
+Volunteer Review: Sheryl D., Nursing in Ghana

 As part of my Nursing Course we had an opportunity to undertake a clinical placement of our choice either in the UK or abroad.
 Helen (a course mate) and I decided that we wanted to go abroad with Projects Abroad and decided on Ghana for our 4 week placement in March-April 2008.
 We were placed in Cape Coast, which is along the coast west of Accra.

 We were living with a host family in a town, Abura, which is just outside of Cape Coast and only a 4 minute taxi ride to our placement.
 Our host family were very friendly and the food was delicious.
 There were also between 2-4 other volunteers in the house during our time there who were taking part in various volunteering projects and in Ghana for varying lengths of time.
 This was nice as most of them had been in Ghana for a while so were able to show us around and knew the good bars, beaches and places to visit.
 In Cape Coast there were many volunteers around and as it is fairly small we were able to meet up every night (our favorite spots including Tina Tavern, Oasis and the egg sandwich lady).